Migratory Birds Hunting Regulations, 2013–2014: Nova Scotia

 Barrow’s Goldeneye is listed in the Species at Risk Act as a species of special concern, and the bag and possession limit of 1 remains in place.

 For complete details regarding the 2013–2014 hunting season, please refer to the Open Season and Bag and Possession Limit tables below.

 Use of bait prior to and during the migratory bird hunting season is prohibited.
 Check your permit and provincial hunting regulations for additional restrictions, such as Sunday closures and minimum required distances from residences and businesses.

-In National Wildlife Areas located in Nova Scotia, the following regulations apply.
+National Wildlife Areas located in Nova Scotia are administered under the Wildlife Area Regulations of the Canada Wildlife Act.
 Refer to notices posted at entrances for area-specific rules.

-Waterfowler Heritage Day provides young hunters under the age of majority with the opportunity to practice hunting and outdoor skills, learn about wildlife conservation, and reinforce safety training in a structured, supervised environment before the season opens for other hunters.
+Waterfowler Heritage Day provides young hunters under the age of majority with the opportunity to practice hunting and outdoor skills, learn about wildlife conservation, and reinforce safety training in a structured, supervised environment.
 Licensed adult hunters who serve as mentors have an opportunity to pass on their considerable skills and knowledge by offering guidance and advice to younger hunters.
 The following rules are in effect:

 - to participate, young hunters under the age of majority do not require the federal Migratory Game Bird Hunting Permit;